Beads, buttons and threading

 Teach children to sew

 Sewing may be considered as a form of risky play.
-However, it is possible for young children to work with needles, just like they can hammer nails.
+However, it is possible for young children to work with needles, just like they can with hammers and nails.
 Early childhood educators can conduct a risk assessment and start with safe and simple activities that use:

 • blunt needles